-Roll out the white fondant until it’s about ⅛-inch thick.
-Cut out a piece with a heart-shaped cookie cutter and place it onto the head area.
-This will be the penguin’s face.
+Roll out the white fondant until it’s about ⅛" thick.
+Cut out a piece with a heart-shaped cookie cutter and place it onto the head area to create the penguin's face.

-Then, cut out a large fondant circle and trim off about a third.
+Cut out a large fondant circle and trim off about a third of it.
 Stick this piece underneath the heart on the penguin’s body, trimmed side facing up.
-The rounded side should be touching the very bottom of the cake, leaving plenty of room for the future sweater.
+The rounded side should be touching the very bottom of the cake, leaving plenty of room for the ugly sweater.

 Take two cake ice cream cones.
 Start at the point where the cone gets wider and cut at an angle to the rim.

-Then, cut the bases off the cones.
-Remove any pieces that remain inside the cone — they should be nice and hollow.
+Cut the bases off the cones.
+Remove any pieces that remain inside the cone so they're hollow.